 Marching to Zion

-Marching to Zion, by filmmaker Paul Wittenberger and Pastor Steven L. Anderson, discusses biblical Israel versus physical Israel.
+Marching to Zion, by filmmaker Paul Wittenberger and Pastor Steven L. Anderson, discusses spiritual Israel versus physical Israel.
 Due to Zionist infiltration of Christianity, many Christians have been led into apostasy and believe that the founding and existence of the State of Israel has God’s blessing.

 The documentary traces the history of the Jewish people from the destruction of the temple in A.D.
 70 to the founding of the State of Israel in 1948.
 Wittenberger and Anderson examine biblical evidence, history, DNA science and mathematics, and interview pastors and rabbis to answer the question: Who are God’s chosen people?